 16. Loss Per Share

-Basic loss per share amounts is calculated by dividing the net loss for the period by the weighted average number of common shares outstanding during the period, adjusted for the share consolidation.
+Basic loss per share amounts is calculated by dividing the net loss for the year by the weighted average number of common shares outstanding during the year, adjusted for the share consolidation (Note 1 and 4).